-Course Outcomes At the end of this co CO1 Recognize and write German alphabet, numbers.
-Understand C02 .
-Comprehend the conversation and give correct meaning Understand CO3 Apply appropriate grammar and vocabulary to write and speak.
-Apply CO4 Apply appropriate cases and texts to listen, write and speak.
-Apply CO5 Speak and read using words of the German language Apply
+Course Outcomes At the end of this course, students will be able to: Cognitive Level CO1: Recognize and write German alphabet, numbers.
+Understand CO2:Comprehend the conversation and give correct meaning Understand CO3: Apply appropriate grammar and vocabulary to write and speak.
+Apply CO4: Apply appropriate cases and texts to listen, write and speak.
+Apply CO5:Speak and read using words of the German language Apply